 As a young adult, I wrestled with God.
 I had so many questions and no one around me seemed to have answers that matched the Bible.

-• What to do when you failed God?
+• What can you do when you have failed God?

 • Does God see me as a failure?